ddervs/ddervs.github.io/outreach.md

 - In July 2018, I gave a seminar to the [Quantum CS group](https://quantum.cs.ucl.ac.uk) on [Szegedy quantum walks](https://en.wikipedia.org/wiki/Quantum_walk).
 Szegedy walks are the most general modern description of discrete-time quantum walks, the generalisation of classical random walks (Markov chains).
  My written notes can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/szegedy_walks_talk.pdf).

+- In April 2018 I gave a [talk](http://www.ams.org/meetings/sectional/2252_program_saturday.html#2252:SS13B) at the [American Mathematical Society Spring Eastern Sectional Meeting](http://www.ams.org/meetings/sectional/2252_program.html) on my paper on [lifted Markov chains and quantum walks](https://scirate.com/arxiv/1712.02318).

+## Teaching

+I try to involve myself in teaching at UCL as much as I can.

 - In March 2017, I gave a guest lecture for the Quantum Computation course in the [CDT in Quantum Technologies](www.uclq.org/centre-for-doctoral-training/) on the [*HHL algorithm*](https://en.wikipedia.org/wiki/Quantum_algorithm_for_linear_systems_of_equations).
 This is a quantum algorithm for solving linear systems of equations that under certain conditions is exponentially faster than any classical method.
 My typed notes can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/HHL.pdf).